AmpersandTarski/documentation/installation/deploying_the_prototype.md

 Ampersand will need the right to create a database and manipulate with tables and so on.
 By default, it will use as username/password combination ampersand / ampersand (both lowercase).
 Make sure, your sql installation has a user configured that way, or have a look at [configuration](configuration) to setup other credentials

 ## Open a browser, and navigate to your website.
+Running a prototype consists of making sure that the webserver and database server are running, and then calling (this directory on) the webserver from any web browser such as firefox, or chrome.
+Other browsers may also  work.